 Documenting is something everyone should do, but it’s easy to forget or ignore.

-This approach not only enables a rigorous checking process, it also feeds into your rollback strategy making sure you know exactly what each commit was for should key team members leave/go ill/fall under a bus.
+This approach not only enables a rigorous checking process, but it also feeds into your rollback strategy making sure you know exactly what each commit was for should key team members leave/go ill/fall under a bus.

 Have all the code that needs to be deployed ready

+It sounds obvious but, without the right development processes and policies in place, it’s all too easy for a developer to forget to send all of the code to the server before deployment.
 Adherence to proper development protocol, along with rigorous checks and testing along the way, will means that complete code should be ready to switch from staging to production each and every time.

 You can never completely de-risk a deployment.
 However, by taking some simple logistical steps you can prepare for the worst whilst also doing your best to ensure the worst never happens!